Approving fees: A guide for creditors

 - the size and complexity (or otherwise) of the external administration

-- the value and nature of the property dealt with
+- the value and nature of the assets or property dealt with

 - the level of risk or responsibility involved with the external administration

-- whether there are any extraordinary issues that were required to be dealt with
+- whether there are any extraordinary issues that the external administrator had to deal with

 - the amount of fees (if any) that have previously been approved

 - if the fees are calculated, in whole or in part, on a time basis: